-High.
+Hiah.

-Land subsidence is the lowering of the land-surface elevation because of changes that take place underground.
-Subsidence is one of the most diverse forms of ground failure, ranging from small or local collapses to broad regional lowering of the Earth's surface.
+Land Subsidence is the lowering of the land-surface elevation from changes that take place underground.
+Subsidence is one of the most diverse forms of ground failure, ranging from small or local collapses to broad regional lowering of the earth's surface.
 The causes (mostly due to human activities) of subsidence are as diverse as the forms of failure, and include dewatering of peat or organic soils, dissolution in limestone aquifers, first-time wetting of moisture-deficient low-density soils (hydrocompaction), natural compaction, liquefaction, crustal deformation, subterranean mining, and withdrawal of fluids (groundwater, petroleum, geothermal).